outofculture/django-cached-field/README.rst

             return 'The %s %s of %s' % (self.weight, self.first_name, self.country)

 (Yeah, ``calculate_*`` is just a convention.
-I clearly haven't given up the rails ghost, but you can pass in your own method name with the ``calculation_method_name`` arg to the field declaration.)
+I clearly haven't given up the ruby ghost, but you can pass in your own method name with the ``calculation_method_name`` arg to the field declaration.)

-Next, migrate your db schema to include the new cached field using south, or roll your own.
+Next, migrate your db schema to automatically include the new cache control fields.
 Note that at least two fields will be added to this table, ``cached_slow_full_name`` of type *text*, ``slow_full_name_recalculation_needed`` of type *boolean*, probably defaulting to true, and possibly ``slow_full_name_expires_after`` of